intel/intel-extension-for-pytorch/examples/gpu/llm/inference/README.md

 #### Single Instance Performance

-Note: We only support LLM optimizations with datatype float16, so please don't change datatype to float32 or bfloat16.
+**Note**: Only support LLM optimizations with datatype float16, so please don't change datatype to float32 or bfloat16.

 ```bash
 # fp16 benchmark